akilaanjanadissanayaka/MediaPipe-Approaches-for-Exercise-Detection-and-Rep-Counting/README.md

 2. Execute the main script to start the exercise detection and rep counting process:

-(Add any additional instructions or command-line arguments if applicable)

 3. The program will process each video in the "sample" folder, perform exercise recognition, count repetitions, and provide real-time feedback.